Skip to main content

 EV-333 Topics in Vertebrate Zoology

 Life histories, adaptations, distribution, systematics, and economic importance of selected vertebrate taxa.
-Each semester will focus on a particular taxon.
-Three hours of lecture and a three-hour laboratory per week.
+Each semester focuses on a particular taxon.
+3 hours of lecture and a 3-hour laboratory per week.

 4 credits